moderndeveloper-students/mastering-github-students-project/git-branch.md

   master                               3bad51f [origin/master] Initial commit
   ```

-## The power of `git branch`
+## The real power of `git branch`
 Understanding and mastering the `git branch` command gives any developer a dynamic and unique tool which helps to bring about the `parallel evolution` of a project.

 John Gribbin
 07/27/2017